trisulnsm/dinodoc/trisuldocs/docs/ug/flow/deduplication.md

 2. The flow *F* reported by router 1
 3. The flow *F* reported by router 2

-## Trisul handling of duplicate flows
+## Trisul Handling of Duplicate Flows

 The default behavior of Trisul is to keep the flows as-is because the router or probe information is also kept with the flow.
 This allows